CommunistMountain/BalanceModFork/README_new.md

         <li>Auto-scout and Auto-surveyor: Shields are now guaranteed.</li>
         <li>Auto-ships, and Flagship when automated: now able to fix breaches, at about 1/3 of Human.
 (TODO Custom value version of 0.083 (check that more decimal places than 2 are allowed?).
 Call it SLUG_GEL_SLOW)</li>
         <li>Engi NPC ships: May now spawn with Anti-Personnel Drones.</li>
-        <li>Lanius Bombers: crew range from 3-4 to 3.</li>
+        <li>Lanius Bomber: Crew range from 3-4 to 3.</li>
         <li>Slug Interceptor and Slug Scout: Added doors connecting Oxygen and Engines.</li>
         <li>Flagship: Oxygen is disabled when it becomes automated.
-(TODO instant drain O2 instead of slowly reduce)</li>
+(TODO at start of P2 and P3 event (before automated popup) check if the crew is already dead.
+If so, instantly set the oxygen to 0 with LUA instead of waiting for oxygen to drain)</li>
         <li>Flagship (Non-AE Easy version): Shield layers from 3 to 4.</li>
         <li>Flagship (Normal version): Now has vanilla Hard's layout.</li>
-        <li>Flagship (Hard version): Shifted extra room to go between each side's 2 artilleries, connecting them.
-They will be destroyed when subsequent phases lose their respective sides.
-(TODO maybe when the side is destroyed, the old hard room appears)</li>
+        <li>Flagship (Hard version): In Phase 1, there are extra rooms between each side's 2 Artilleries, connecting all of them, and no room between laser/missile Artilleries and Shields.
+In Phase 2, the left extra room will be destroyed, but a new room will appear between laser Artillery and Shields.
+Likewise for the right extra room in Phase 3, so Phase 3 has vanilla Hard's layout.</li>
         <li>Flagship (Phase 3): supershield causes -2% evasion per layer (general change for all supershields).</li>
     </ol>
     <li>EVENTS:</li>
     <ol>
-        <li>(TODO think of how events like trade drones/missiles for scrap will change with the changed resources above...)</li>
         <li>(TODO more events for Lifeform Scanner just like Twinge.
 Like wherever a Slug is used, LRS, high level sensors, or even more, like people hiding in crates.)</li>
         <li>All sectors have 2 guaranteed stores, except for Sector 1 and Sector 8 which have 1 guaranteed store:</li>
         <ol>